What the heck…?

 To jump right to an explanation of the topic, see: What is the “rhetoric of gender and sexuality through new media”?

-Or for a shorter but somewhat more cryptic version: we investigate everything you need to know to make sense of this image and where it came from (click on the image to view the source).
+Or, for a shorter but somewhat more cryptic version: we investigate everything you need to know to make sense of this graphic:

 New Blog Address